I received an email the other day from someone asking about my story.

 It was a desperately dark time in our lives.
 I mourned as if I had given birth to a child and then lost him/her (something I now know is not an uncommon response.)

-Eventually, I was able to turn in my notice and work 4 hours per day until my replacement was hired and trained.
+Eventually, I was able to turn in my notice and work four hours per day until my replacement was hired and trained.
 That made for a smoother transition to working on my own.

-By working 18-hour days (including my day job) and time spent on starting my business, I was tired.
+Between working 18-hour days (including my day job) and time spent on starting my business, I was well beyond tired.
 But it was a satisfying tired.
 The kind you feel when you know you’ve done something good.

 At only about four years old, the company was entering a new era of Internet business by adding a fledgling service to our copywriting lineup: search engine optimized (SEO) copywriting.